thatstatsguy/thatstatsguy.github.io/_posts/2023-04-16-Hub and Spoke Pattern Part 2.md

 ```
 Notice that the given razor component implements the `IListener<PriceUpdate>` interface along with the associated `Handle` method.
 When notification events are fired off, the `Handle` method is called.
 If the "To" and "From" currencies match up, the component will update the exchange rate.

-Additionally, also note that the `IUiBus` is implemented so that the component can register itself to receive notifications from the service.
+Also note that the `IUiBus` is implemented so that the component can register itself to receive notifications from the service.
 This is done in the `OnAfterRenderAsync` method.
 Make sure not to do this in `OnInitialised` as the method may be called more than once during the component lifecycle leading to your component being registered twice by accident.

 ## Firing Notification Events from the Controller
-Since our UI eventing service is registered via the IOC container, it can be injected into the controller via dependency injection.
-Below is a snippet of the updated Controller code which fires off a notification event when the update action is called.
+Since our UI eventing service is registered via the IOC container, it can be injected into the API controller via dependency injection.
+Below is a snippet of the updated Controller code which fires off a notification event when a request is received.

 ```
 [ApiController]